Micz26/RepoRAG/README.md

 | Model with CrossEncoder Reranker      | 0.57      | 5.76                   |
 | Model with Listwise Reranker          | 0.54      | 93.89                  |

 The evaluation highlights the trade-offs between retrieval quality (**Recall@10**) and computational cost (**Mean Latency**).
 However, latency might vary depending on OpeanAi API response times or internet connection stability.
 Therefore, additional testing is recommended to get more reliable results.
 Also it's important to highlight that the **Recall@10** results may not be fully reliable depending on whether the test data is representative.
+Models with query extraction or query expansion generate additional tokens, but query extraction typically generates only small amount of output tokens as it just extracts key terms.

 - **Best Performance (Query Extraction)**